 I want to believe that all those who love me will celebrate that choice.
 Maybe someday they all will.

 C.A.
-Blomquist is a designer, writer, and educator who lives in Manhattan.
-This is the first installment of a three-part series.
+Blomquist is a writer, editor, and artist who lives in Manhattan.